Tokens

 A call to action image displaying a link to download an ebook on this topic.

 Here’s where things get tricky.
-That user basically has 5 to 10 minutes to use the JWT before it expires.
-Once it expires, they’ll use their current refresh token to try and get a new JWT.
+That user now has 5 to 10 minutes to use the JWT before it expires.
+Once it expires, they’ll attempt to use their current refresh token to get a new JWT.
 Since the refresh token has been revoked, this operation will fail and they’ll be forced to login again.

 It’s this 5 to 10 minute window that freaks everyone out.
 So, how do we fix it?